-Discovering new flavors is a big part of discovering the Catalan culture and traditions.
+Discovering new flavours is a big part of discovering the Catalan culture and traditions.
 Eating, drinking and togetherness are part of the main traditions here and we will take you on a culinary journey through this beautiful province.

 For those who want to get out of Barcelona and travel inland, it is easy to catch the R3 train to Vic from Arc de Triomf station.
 In about an hour you will be in the heart of Catalonia.
 A city full of beautiful architecture, nice shops and delicious restaurants.
 Perfect for a 'day trip', if you want to see some more scenery and maybe even hike the mountains!
 A distinctive product that has been documented as far back as the 14th century is the "salchichon".
 Similar products are made in Puerto Rico and France, but none of them surpass the "Salchichon de Vic".
 This dried sausage is the pride of the heart of the province, but what makes this sausage so special?